-Following on from our Motion Design Directory post, we’re back for round 2.
-This time we’re throwing the spotlight on the individual artists who are making mega waves in the world of motion design.
+We’re back with a brand spanking new update to our Motion Design Directory!
+We’ve added a few mega names to the list who are making waves in the world of motion design.
 These über creatives should absolutely be on your radar for their awe-inspiring contributions to the sector.
 Be sure to check back in for updates as we unearth more artists and parade them round these parts for your viewing pleasure.
 In case you also missed our last post, be sure to swing by here for the Motion Design Directory Industry edition.

 Otherwise, allow us to introduce you to…